Filling of closed Surfaces: Abstract

 \section{Abstract}

-Let $F_g$ denote the closed oriented surface of genus $g$.
-A set of simple closed curves is called a filling of $F_g$ if the complement is the disjoint union of discs.
+Let $F_g$ denote a closed oriented surface of genus $g$.
+A set of simple closed curves is called a filling of $F_g$ if its complement is a disjoint union of discs.
 The mapping class group $\text{Mod}(F_g)$ of genus $g$ acts on the set of fillings of $F_g$.
-The union of the curves in a filling form a graph on the surface which is so called decorated fat graph.
-We show that two fillings of $F_g$ are in the same $\text{Mod}(F_g)$-orbit if and only if the corresponding fat graphs are isomorphic.
-Next, we prove that any filling of $F_2$ with complement a single disc(i.e., a so called minimal filling) has either three or four closed curves.
-Moreover, we prove that there exist unique $\text{Mod}(F_2)$-orbit of minimal filling with three curves and unique $\text{Mod}(F_2)$-orbit of minimal filling with four curves.
+The union of the curves in a filling forms a graph on the surface which is a so-called decorated fat graph.
+It is a fact that two fillings of $F_g$ are in the same $\text{Mod}(F_g)$-orbit if and only if the corresponding fat graphs are isomorphic.
+We prove that any filling of $F_2$ whose complement is a single disc (i.e., a so-called minimal filling) has either three or four closed curves and in each of these two cases, there is a unique such filling up to the action of $\text{Mod}(F_2)$.

-We show that the minimum number of discs in the complement of a \emph{ filling pair} of $F_2$ is two and we construct \emph{ filling pair} of $F_2$ so that the complement is the union of two topological discs.
-Finally, for given any positive integers $g, k$ with $(g, k)\neq (2, 1)$, we construct filling pair of $F_g$ such that the complement is the union of $k$ topological discs.
+We provide a constructive proof to show that the minimum number of discs in the complement of a filling pair of $F_2$ is two.
+Finally, given positive integers $g$ and $k$ with $(g, k)\neq (2, 1)$, we construct a filling pair of $F_g$ such that the complement is a union of $k$ topological discs.